17 Best Criminal Defense Lawyer Strategies vs Prosecutors

 Coercing witnesses and suspects

 If your criminal defence lawyer can identify and prove police misconduct, then that may provide leverage for dismissing your case and potentially pursuing a civil rights claim seeking damages.

 In many cases, police have been known to coerce false admissions from innocent suspects using different mental strategies and even physical threats, starvation, and sleep deprivation.

 Juveniles are particularly vulnerable to coercion.
 If defense attorney trial tactics can show evidence of coercion, then a case can be made to have the admission tossed out and excluded form evidence.

 8. Probable Cause

 In 1968, the US Supreme Court ruled in the Terry vs. Ohio case that it is reasonable for an officer to stop an individual absent probable cause to arrest, as long as he can point to "specific articulable facts" that justify “probable cause” for the stop, search and arrest of that person.
 If there is not probable cause, defense can file a motion to suppress any improperly obtained evidence.

-9. Falsely accused
+9. Falsely Accused

 It is common that individuals are falsely accused of violations they didn’t commit.
 For example, child abuse, sex crime and domestic violence accusations can be made without any physical evidence.
-The best criminal defense attorneys can work to obtain a retraction of the accusation or show evidence that the accusations were false or impugn the credibility of the accuser.
+Top criminal defense attorneys can work to obtain a retraction of the accusation or show evidence that the accusations were false or impugn the credibility of the accuser.